mitthrawnuruodo/ghc-js1-lesson-2.2-arrays/README.md

 let myNumbers = [13, -2, 18, 4, 42, 12, 9, -21, -3];
 ```

-a) Sort `myNumbers` using the Array.sort() method from above.
-Console log the sorted menu.
+a) Sort `myNumbers` using the `Array.sort()` method from above.
+Console log the sorted Array.
 Did you get the result you expected?

 b) Use a *compare function* to sort the numbers by numeric value, rather then alphabetically.